Salwar: Early history

 Shalwar is a lower garment, with different regions having different types.
 The earliest form of the shalwar originated in Central Asia and its use was spread to South Asia as well as the Arab world, Turkey and wherever the Turks established their empires in the 12th century.
 The Ottomans spread the use of the salwar throughout its empire.
 Salwar was brought in South Asia after the arrival of Muslims in the 13th century.
 It was first worn by Mughal nobles.
 The use of the salwar in the Punjab region has been the result of influences from the Middle East, Central Asian Turks and finally, the Afghans.

 In Punjab, there is a similar but older dress similar to the salwar known as suthan.
 The Punjabi suthan suit which is made up of the head scarf, kurta/kurti and Punjabi suthan.
-Dogri pajama and the churidar.
+There are also the Jammu dress and the churidar.
 The term salwar kameez also includes the Kashmiri Phiran/suthan outfit.

 In the Punjab region, the salwar was made using a large amount of material but had no pleats or folds.
 The large salwar eventually gave rise to the Punjabi salwar.